 Who are we?

-The “Observatory Europe-Afrique 2030” is independent from any commercial or non-commercial business or organization whatsoever.
-A team of six experts contributes to its developments.
+The “Observatory Europe-Afrique 2030” is an association independent from any commercial or non-commercial business or organization whatsoever.
+A team of experts contributes to its developments.

 Jean-Raphaël Chaponnière, specialist of Asia-Africa relations.
 Research engineer at CNRS, invited researcher at the Institute of South East Asian Studies (Singapour), at Euro Asia Center (Insead), expert at National Economic and Social Development Board and administrator at UNIDO (Vienna).
 He was economic advisor at the french embassy in Korea and Turkey.
 He is member of Asie21-Futuribles.